National Register of Historic Places listings in Carbon County, Pennsylvania

 This is a list of the National Register of Historic Places listings in Carbon County, Pennsylvania.

-This is intended to be a complete list of the properties and districts on the National Register of Historic Places in Carbon County, Pennsylvania, United States.
+This is intended to be a complete list of the properties and districts on the National Register of Historic Places in Carbon County, Pennsylvania.
 The locations of National Register properties and districts for which the latitude and longitude coordinates are included below, may be seen in a map.

-There are 14 properties and districts listed on the National Register in the county.
+There are 16 properties and districts listed on the National Register in the county.
 Two sites are further designated as National Historic Landmarks.